What you would learn about the first 10 days of Dhul Hijjah:

 Righteous deeds performed during the first ten days of Dhul-Hijjah are, as we have already discussed, more beloved to Allah[swt] than those deeds performed during other regular days.

-The first ten days of Dhul Hijjah are generally considered the best days of the year
+The first 10 days of Dhyl Hijjah are generally considered the best days of the year.

-Pilgrimage to Mecca is performed during these days.
+Pilgrimage to Mecca is performed during these 10 days of Dhul Hijjah.

-Arafat also falls on one of the first ten days
+Arafat also falls on one of these days

 The first 10 days of Dhul Hijjah also contains the blessed day of Arafat.
 This day is a great day during which Allah[swt] frees many of His worshippers from the fire of Hell.

-Yoawm-un-Nahr also falls on one of these days
+Yawm-un-Nahr also falls on one of these blessed days

 First 10 days of Dhul Hijjah: How to prepare for it!